DynoTheCrux/mci-app-code/lessons/crash-course-java-13.md

 // s contains "joe = 35"
 ````

 This provides better flexibility and customization options. `String.format(...)` results in a `String` value being created.
-If we want to print text to the console instead, `System.out.printf(...)` can be used instead.
+If we want to print text directly to the console, `System.out.printf(...)` can be used instead.

 ````java
 String s = String.format("%s = %d", "joe", 35);